wp-plugins/catablog/readme.txt

 == Changelog ==

+= 1.0.1 =
+* New: Added %IMAGE-FULLSIZE% token to the HTML template feature.

 = 1.0 =
 * New: Rescan the originals folder for new images to add to the database.